Timebutt/magicq-manual/docs/installing.md

             <a
                 class="link"
                 href="troubleshooting.html#mac_permissions"
-                title='55.13.&nbsp;"MagicQ needs to write to the install folder…" message on Mac'> detailed steps
+                title='55.13.
+"MagicQ needs to write to the install folder…" message on Mac'> detailed steps
             </a>
             in the troubleshooting chapter.